 Teacher interactions with students have been found to have effects at all grade levels.
-Hamre and Pianta found that first grade teachers who engaged in positive interactions with at-risk students reduced the probability of those students experiencing failure in the early grades.
-Barney found that middle school students developed a more positive attitude toward course content when their teachers took the time to interact with them.
-Pressley, Raphael, Gallagher, and DiBella found that secondary teachers who got to know their students personally were able to work with them to develop and achieve goals.
+Hamre and Pianta found that first grade teachers who engaged in positive interactions with at-risk students reduced the probability of those students experiencing failure in the early grades.38 Barney found that middle school students developed a more positive attitude toward course content when their teachers took the time to interact with them.39 Pressley, Raphael, Gallagher, and DiBella found that secondary teachers who got to know their students personally were able to work with them to develop and achieve goals.40 and composites of these.
+Overall, the metaanalysis found that these student-centered teacher variables have positive association with student cognitive (e.g., academic achievement in math, science, social science, and verbal achievement), affective (e.g., positive motivation, self-esteem/mental health, social connections), and behavioral (e.g., student participation/initiation, outcomes, attendance/absences, disruptive behavior) outcomes.
+The mean correlations (r = .31) are above the average compared with other educational interventions.

-Cornelius-White synthesized 119 studies that examined the impact of learner-centered teacherstudent relationships on student outcomes.41 Specifically, the author focused on the teacherstudents relationships that are characterized by empathy, warmth, genuineness, nondirectiveness, higher-order thinking, encouraging learning/challenge, adapting to individual and social differences, and composites of these.
-Overall, the meta-analysis found that these student-centered teacher variables have positive association with student cognitive (e.g., academic achievement in math, science, social science, and verbal achievement), affective (e.g., positive motivation, self-esteem/mental health, social connections), and behavioral (e.g., student participation/initiation, outcomes, attendance/absences, disruptive behavior)
+Cornelius-White synthesized 119 studies that examined the impact of learner-centered teacher-student relationships on student outcomes.41 Specifically, the author focused on the teacher-students relationships that are characterized by empathy, warmth, genuineness, non-directiveness, higher-order thinking, encouraging learning/challenge, adapting to individual and social differences,